 Hailing from the west coast of Canada, in the rainy city of Vancouver, our story began with the ambition to develop the smallest, most portable everyday umbrella while retaining strength.
 Ideally, a product small enough to fit in a jacket pocket, yet sturdy enough to last season after season.
 However, this proved to be more troublesome than we imagined.
 Umbrellas haven’t really changed at all for the past century.
 The mechanisms still remain the same in how they’re built and how they operate.
 There were tweaks here and there, whether changing the profile of the members or changing the materials to improve size and strength.
 After countless weeks of trying to design a smaller umbrella to compete with others, we started realizing why small umbrellas were all constructed the same: every shortcut is taken to reduce that final size and weight.
 If we were to compromise strength for size, it would be yet another product with a short life span.
 So we decided that while we can’t make the smallest umbrella, we can most definitely make the strongest and most durable umbrella.

 We listed every feature that we liked amongst current umbrellas and everything we would want in ours.
 Working out of the Vancouver Hack Space, we had to redesign almost every component.
 Going back to basic engineering principles and leveraging new innovative processes, we defined we a new architecture, new mechanisms and improved product life.
 In the end, aside from making the strongest umbrella, we believe we have created the most versatile umbrella.
-An umbrella with a fully carbon fiber architecture, interchangeable canopy capability, an Independent Suspension System and finally a drip-free concealed handle enclosure.
+An umbrella with a fully carbon fiber architecture, interchangeable canopy capability, an automotive inspired suspension system and finally an integrated handle enclosure.